Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/README.md

 -- Some of the v2productname and v2productcategory errors and inconsistencies were cleaned during the starting_with_questions.
 -- (You Tube -> YouTube, Earbud -> Earbuds, etc.)

+-- Combined the information from tables products, sales_by_sku, and sales_report -- into the table product_information to get rid of redundant information.

+-- Product_information still has a lot of duplicate rows for product_sku to be a primary key, -- it still requires a lot of work to filter through all the productnames and productcategory values.
+-- Also filtering down the productnames may could cause a loss in information, such as brand names.
+-- More time is needed to go through the product_information table before product_sku can be a primary key.
+-- However, the tables products, sales_report, and sales_by_sku can now be removed because all the infomation is preserved in product_information.

+-- There are still duplicate values of visitid in the new_analytics table in order to preserve missing transaction revenue, -- so that table cannot become a primary key.
+Instead a new row, visit_session was made to be the primary key.

+-- The main takeaway from Question 2 of starting_with_data, is that there are a lot of countries and cities unaccounted for -- across the globe, and more data gathering needs to be done to match the fullvisitorid with the country and city.

+-- There are three main tables now, all_sessions, new_analytics, product_information.
 ## Results
 (fill in what you discovered this data could tell you and how you used the data to answer those questions)